 During the transitional period, which has been running since October 2023, it is still possible to import CBAM goods without such an authorization.
 However, reporting obligations already apply to importing companies.

 The authorization as a CBAM declarant is a central element in the CBAM framework – established by the overarching CBAM Regulation 2023/956.
-Recently, the EU Commission has presented proposals to simplify this regulation, also to exempt smaller importers with less than 50 t of imported CBAM goods per year.
+Just in October this regulation was amended to simplify the implementation – also to exempt smaller importers with less than 50 t of imported CBAM goods per year.

 The Implementing Regulation 2025/486 lays out the conditions and procedure for authorization based on Articles 5 and 17 in the overarching regulation.
 While a draft for public consultation was already made available on October 30, 2024, the final regulation was only published on March 17.
 It started to apply on March 28, 2025.